vorth/vzome-sharing/index.md

 That is how this page you are reading was created.
 You probably want to choose a *theme* in the "Pages" settings for your repository, and perhaps set some *theme properties* in the the `_config.yml` file that will appear in your repository.
 Then add as many HTML or Markdown pages as you like.
-Best of all, those pages can link to your vZome designs in the same repository, as raw vZome files and thumbnail images, as links to the generated `README.md` files, or even to additional webpages you author in the generated folders.
+Best of all, those pages can link to your vZome designs in the same repository, as raw vZome files and thumbnail images, as links to the generated `README.md` files, or even as links to additional webpages you author in the generated folders.

 # Why GitHub Pages?